henryj320/helios_dashboard/README.md

 ## Running the Project

 ### With Docker
 The preferred way to run the React Dashboard is using Docker.
 This will start up two containers - one for the API and another for the website itself.

+Before running the containers, you will need to change the IP within the following files:

+- docker-compose.yml
+- src/components/Rpi_health/Rpi_health.js
+- src/pages/Muscle_checker.js

+If you don't change the IP, a "cannot assign requested address" error will be raised and the website will not link properly to the API.
+Note that there are plans in place to change "base_url" to be an environment variable to make this process easier.

 To run the React Dashboard, simply ` cd ` to the correct directory and then run **` sudo docker compose up -d `**.
 This will run each of the containers in detached mode (so that they are not attached to a terinal).

-Before running the containers, you will need to change the IP within the *docker-compose.yml* file.
-If you don't, a "cannot assign requested address" error will be raised.

 To stop the containers, run **` sudo docker compose down `** in the same directory.
 This will stop all of the containers and delete them.
 You can check that they are deleted with ` sudo docker ps -a `